Frequently Asked Questions

 - Completion with a C or better: Engl 1010, Engl 1020, Psy 1010, Chem 1110/1110L, Biol

 *Pre-nursing majors not meeting all of the checkpoints listed above after completing 24 hours will be changed to the undecided major to explore other career opportunities.

 Checkpoint 2: Application to BS Nursing**

-Students have an opportunity to apply for an open position in the upper-division nursing courses once they reach checkpoint 2.
+Students have an opportunity to apply for an open position in the upper-division nursing courses once they reach Checkpoint 2.
 Students desiring admission to the nursing major must complete the BSN Application online through their MocsNet account.
-Candidates for the nursing major must make formal application by April 1 for admission to the fall nursing class and October 1 for the spring nursing class.
+Candidates for the nursing major must make a formal application by April 1 for admission to the fall nursing class and October 1 for the spring nursing class.
 To access the application for the School of Nursing, students must be admitted to UTC.

 - GPA 3.00 or better